 Monkey Island series

 The Monkey Island series was a classic – It was Telltale games BEFORE Telltale games (It’s literally by the same studio Telltale games.)
-You play Guybrush and essentially point and click to “victory” as you find out how you can become a famed pirate in the fictional pirate era of history.
+You play Guybrush and essentially point and click to “victory” as you discover how you can become a famed pirate in the fictional era of history.

-Pretty much anything you click in the game is “Omega LUL” with on-point humour that will do more than just make you exhale out loudly.
+Anything you click in the game is “Omega LUL” with on-point humour that will do more than just make you exhale loudly.

 This game mainly resolves around puzzle-solving, great story-telling and a wit that’s hard to match.
 Remastering it into the new age with improved graphics and improved audio soundtracks will certainly be more than welcomed.